tmobile/magentaA11y/_checklist-native/date-time-picker.md

     - focus order accepts following values: up, down, left, right, previous, next, start, end
     - step 3: use `second.requestFocus()` to gain focus

-### Code Example
+#### Code Example
-- **Jetpack Compose**
+**Jetpack Compose**
 {% highlight kotlin %}
-Column(verticalArrangement = Arrangement.spacedBy(8.dp)) {
+var showTimePicker by remember { mutableStateOf(false) }
-    val state = rememberDatePickerState(initialDisplayMode = DisplayMode.Input)
+val state = rememberTimePickerState() TimePickerDialog(
-    DatePicker(state = state, modifier = Modifier.padding(16.dp))
+    onCancel = { showTimePicker = false },
+    onConfirm = {
+        val cal = Calendar.getInstance()
+        cal.set(Calendar.HOUR_OF_DAY, state.hour)
+        cal.set(Calendar.MINUTE, state.minute)
+        cal.isLenient = false
+        showTimePicker = false
+    },
+) {
+    TimePicker(state = state)
 }
 {% endhighlight %}

-### Announcement examples
+#### Announcement examples
-- “Name, edit box, Double-tap and hold to long press.
-Actions available, use Tap with 3 fingers to view” On Edit box to open TalkBack Actions menu
-- “Show date picker button, double tap to activate”  Down arrow to open picker
-- “Day, date”  Title or heading
-- “Option (day or date) button, Swipe up or swipe down to adjust.
-Double tap to activate.
-Double tap and hold to long press”  On each day/date in column (Double tap and hold to long press will rotate quickly through the column)
+- “Hour, Minutes and Period, Select Hours, Hour displayed, Double tap to select hours”  Then swipe to the hours on the clock.
+Double tap on your selection.
+Swipe back to the minutes display
+- “Minute, Double tap to select minutes”  Then swipe to the clock.
+Swipe around the clock to select the minute.
+Swipe back to the AM/PM display
+- “Selected, PM, Radio button, 2 of 2, Double tap to select”   Selected PM option
+- “Not selected, AM, Radio button, 1 of 2, Double tap to select”
+- “Switch to text input mode for the time input, button, Double tap to activate”  Set time modal is displayed  (Toggled option is “clock mode”)
+- “Set time”  Heading for the text input modal
+- “Type in time”  Visible text label for hour/minute text input
+- “Hour, Edit box for hour, Double tap to edit text”  Hour input.
+User explores by touch until the keyboard is found and enters the text for the minutes and hours
+- “Colon”  Colon is announced to communicate a visible time display
+- “Minutes, Edit box for minute, Double tap to edit text"  “Hour” and “Minute” are announced because it is visually displayed
+- “Dropdown list, PM, Double tap to change”
+  - “Pop up window, checked, AM, In list, Double tap to select”  Pop up list
-- “Cancel button, double tap to activate”  CTA with “Set” as the other action
+- “Cancel, button, double tap to activate”  CTA (OK is other option)